Cardiovascular Care Center

 One in three Americans over the age of 45 has some type of vein disease, ranging from varicose veins to more serious problems like deep vein thrombosis.
 As a cardiovascular specialist, Dr. Shahrzad Shareghi at the Cardiovascular Care Center has extensive experience in many vein treatments designed to solve your vein problem and keep you in optimal health.
-If you need treatment for any type of vein condition, call one of the offices in Simi Valley and Thousand Oaks, California, or book an appointment online.
+If you need treatment for any type of vein condition, call one of the offices in Simi Valley, California, or book an appointment online.

 Muscle contractions push blood up the veins in your legs, while valves inside the veins open to let blood flow up, then close to stop it from going back down.
 When the muscles and valves — especially the valves — weaken or don’t work properly due to damage, blood flows backward.
 As blood accumulates, it causes enlarged and twisted varicose veins.

 Some people don’t develop symptoms, while others experience: